bobopinna/moodle-mod_reservation/README.md

 - teacher can send messages to reserved users;
 - admin can define which profile fields are shown in reservation list table in reservation module settings;
 - reservation can be connected to another reservation so students can reserve to only one of them;
-- managers and administrators can upload list of reservation through a CSV file;
+- managers and administrators can upload list of reservation through a CSV file [Upload info](UPLOAD.md);

 ## [Changelog](CHANGES.md)